pygfx/wgpu-py/docs/wgpu.rst

 To let a shader sample from a texture, you also need a :class:`GPUSampler` that defines the filtering and sampling behavior beyond the edges.

-WebGPU also defines the :class:`GPUExternalTexture`, but this is not (yet?) used in wgpu-py.

 Bind groups
 +++++++++++